1 music

 He has performed with the New Jersey Symphony, the Rochester Philharmonic, the Portland Symphony, the Long Island Philharmonic, the Brooklyn Philharmonic and with conductors Leonard Bernstein, Seiji Ozawa, Michael Tilson Thomas, Neville Marriner, Leonard Slatkin, Lucas Foss, Christopher Keene, Klaus Tennstedt, Frederick Fennell, and many more celebrated orchestras and maestros.

-Mr. Drapkin is the Founder and Executive Director of the Brevard Conference On Entrepreneurship in Music (BCOME) (http://www.bcome.org) at the Brevard Music Center in North Carolina, which held its first critically-acclaimed and sold out season in the Summer of 2006.
-BCOME is dedicated to addressing the oversupply of arts graduates in America and the lack of demand for their skills by teaching musicians how to become entrepreneurs for the arts and create demand for what they do.
+Mr. Drapkin is the Founder and Executive Director of the Puerto Rico Conference On Entrepreneurship in Music (PRCOME), part of the Puerto Rico Conservatory of Music, and the successor to the Brevard Conference on Music Entrepreneurship at the Brevard Music Center in North Carolina, which held its first critically-acclaimed and sold out season in the Summer of 2006.
+PRCOME is dedicated to addressing the oversupply of arts graduates in America and the lack of demand for their skills by teaching musicians how to become entrepreneurs for the arts and create demand for what they do.
+He was also the Chair of the national Committee on Career Development and Entrepreneurship for the College Music Society.

 In recognition of his groundbreaking work with BCOME, Mr. Drapkin was selected as a finalist for The TenAwards in 2006.
 The "Academy Awards of New York Business," the New York Ten Awards is an annual selection of ten companies and individuals in the greater New York business community that display extraordinary leadership and innovation.

-He is also in demand as a guest lecturer, soloist and for master classes at music schools and institutions across the country, and was a member of the Board of Directors of Youth Education in the Arts.
-He is a concert, jazz, orchestra and marching band music adjudicator/clinician, an arranger and an author.
+He is also in demand as a guest lecturer, soloist and for master classes at schools ranging from Eastman, Juilliard, Northwestern and The University of Texas, and was a member of the Board of Directors of Youth Education in the Arts.
+He is a concert, jazz, orchestra and marching band music adjudicator/clinician, a composer/arranger and has written, cowritten or contributed to 11 books across three fields.
 Mr. Drapkin is a Selmer Performing Artist.

 back